matloff/TidyverseSkeptic/README.md

 the code (which by the way may introduce further bugs), and I assert, would have a newfound respect for nonpiped code.

-## Use of functional programming
+## Use of functional programming (FP)

 If there is one aspect of the Tidy-vs.-base-R debate that in my opinion demonstrates the problem with Tidy, it's that Tidy advocates want R beginners to avoid loops.
-Indeed, those advocates may not even teach loops at all in a basic course.
+Indeed, many of those advocates do not even teach loops at all.

 The Tidyers want R beginners to use functional programming (FP) instead of loops.
-But even they agree that the concept of functions is one of the hardest for beginners to learn.  **Thus it makes no sense to force beginners to use a the tough concept of FP in lieu of the much more natural loops approach.**  FP does have its place, but it should be taught as an advanced topic.
+But even the Tidyers agree that the concept of functions is one of the hardest for beginners to learn.  **Thus it makes no sense to force beginners to use a the tough concept of FP in lieu of the much more natural loops approach.**  FP does have its place, but it should be taught as an advanced topic.

 An anti-loops mentality has become the Tidy advocates' test of whether